-On behalf of the faculty and staff of the Division of Physical Medicine and Rehabilitation, in the Department of Orthopedics and Rehabilitation Medicine, at the University of Florida, I would like to thank you for your interest in our PM&R residency training program.
+On behalf of the faculty and staff of the Department of Physical Medicine and Rehabilitation, at the University of Florida, I would like to thank you for your interest in our PM&R residency training program.

 Abundant research opportunities are available with a commitment to scholarly activity as a cornerstone of the department and its training philosophy.
 Areas of research interest include: gait analysis, energy expenditure studies, research on throwing injuries, concussion, amputee outcome measures, and wound healing just to name a few areas of active inquiry.